 Take die and mold company Tsubamex who needed to deliver their parts to their customers faster.
 They set a goal to increase productivity by 10 times.

-One of the issues holding them back from delivering orders faster were the questions from the shop floor to the design team, because the instructions weren’t clear enough.
-They found that accuracy of the 3D model was critical to portraying the design intent, which provided more details than a 2D drawing.
+One of the issues holding them back from delivering orders faster were the questions from the shop floor to the design team because the instructions weren’t clear enough.
+They found that the accuracy of the 3D model was critical to portraying the design intent, which provided more details than a 2D drawing.
 Tsubamex is no stranger to adopting new technology.
 The company has been using CATIA 3D modeling software since 1982.
 In 2007 they chose XVL technology from Lattice giving the shop floor easy access to the 3D model anytime they needed it.
 The shop floor workers would just fire up their iPad.
 The software was simple, even for beginners to operate, manipulate data and ultimately make the correct decisions.

 At Tsubamex after a 3D design is finished, the model data is registered and automatically translated to an ultra-lightweight 3D representation in XVL and linked with a production number.
-The shop floor can then easily extract necessary information for the die they are going to make by specifying that production number.
+The shop floor can then easily extract the necessary information for the die they are going to make by specifying that production number.
 They can also quickly review the 3D geometry and process attributes while on the shop floor.

 To top it off shop floor workers don’t need a license or the expertise to operate the CAD system.

 Step-by-step work instructions with interactive 3D and parts list

 Since adopting Lattice's XVL, Tsubamex has accumulated more than 10,000 models in XVL from previous projects, allowing experts on the shop floor to quickly access any of these previous designs.
 This helps them review dies and molds they have made in the past and identify problems they may have faced on similar parts.